Insertion space in repulsive active matter

 with a corollary that $P_C^\text{eq} = 1 - \exp(- \langle \tilde{\Delta} \rangle_0^{-1})$.

-For the active model we consider repulsive run-and-tumble particles (RTPs) in $d=1$.
+To make analytical progress for the active model we consider repulsive run-and-tumble particles (RTPs) in $d=1$.
 The model consists of $N$ RTPs, of diameter $\sigma$, on a lattice of $n = V/\sigma \in \mathbb{Z}^+$ sites.
-In this model the run durations $k_i$, for particle $i$, are exponentially distributed with rate-parameter $K^{-1} \geq 0$ and, during the runs, the particles have a constant self-propulsion speed $v_0$\cite{Mori2020}.
-At passivity ($K\rightarrow0$) the model reduces to the simple symmetric exclusion process (SSEP) \cite{Derrida2011}.
+In this model the run lengths $k_i$, for particle $i$, are exponentially distributed with rate-parameter $K^{-1} \geq 0$ and during the runs the particles have a constant self-propulsion speed $v_0$ \cite{Mori2020} (see Supplemental Material \cite{supp} for all model details).
+We note that $K \sim l_p/\sigma$ is to be interpreted as some persistence length divided by the particle size.
+At equilibrium ($K\rightarrow0$) the model reduces to the simple symmetric exclusion process (SSEP) \cite{Derrida2011}.
 The RTP particle model can be mapped to a mass transfer model with fluctuating directed bonds (as is done in the Dandekar-Chakraborti-Rajesh (DCR) model \cite{Dandekar2020}), which we exploit here.
 The neighboring probability $P_C$ can be broken down as $4 P_C= {p_{\rightarrow,\leftarrow}+2p_{\rightarrow,\rightarrow}+p_{\leftarrow,\rightarrow}},$ where $p_{\rightarrow,\leftarrow}$ is the probability that two particles are next to each other with the left one moving right and the right one moving left, $p_{\rightarrow,\rightarrow}\equiv p_{\leftarrow,\leftarrow}$ is the probability that two particles are next to each other where both particles move in the same direction, and $p_{\leftarrow,\rightarrow}$ is the probability to be next to each other with the left particle moving left and the right particle moving right.
-The expressions for $p_{\rightarrow,\leftarrow}$, $p_{\rightarrow,\rightarrow}$ and $p_{\leftarrow,\rightarrow}$ are difficult to obtain exactly, and so we resort to a mean-field approximation (\ref{eq:DirProbs}) (as is done in \cite{Dandekar2020}).
+The expressions for $p_{\rightarrow,\leftarrow}$, $p_{\rightarrow,\rightarrow}$ and $p_{\leftarrow,\rightarrow}$ are difficult to obtain exactly, and so we resort to a mean-field approximation (as is done in \cite{Dandekar2020}, see Supplemental Material for details).
 For weak activity, \emph{i.e.,} $K \lesssim 1$, the mean-field $P_C$ reads (up to $O(K^3)$) as,